Local 22 Executive and School Representatives, 2022 - 2023

 Chair: Dale Erickson

-Members: Lisa Albrecht, Chrissie Epp, Lauren Chapman, Dale Bujold, Pauline Payne, Dom Gallo, and Wayne Rufiange
+Members: Chrissie Epp, Lauren Chapman, Dale Bujold, Pauline Payne, Dom Gallo, and Wayne Rufiange

 Local Political Engagement Officer (LPEO)